DEPCORE-PL/oc-turnstile-plugin/README.md

 2. **Turnstile Component**:
    A reusable component (`turnstileCaptcha`) that can be added to any form.
 It handles the rendering of the CAPTCHA widget and validates the response on form submission.

+3. **Custom Validation Rule**:
+   A custom validation rule (`turnstile`) is registered to simplify CAPTCHA validation in form requests.

+4. **Manual Verification Methods**:
+   The plugin provides two methods for manually verifying CAPTCHA responses:
+    - `TurnstileCaptcha::checkLegit()`: Returns a boolean (`true` if the CAPTCHA is verified, otherwise `false`).
+    - `TurnstileCaptcha::isCaptchaLegit($response)`: Validates a specific CAPTCHA response and returns a boolean.

 ---

 ## Usage Example

+### Page Code

 Below is an example of how to use the Turnstile CAPTCHA in a contact form:

-### Page Code

 ```htm
 title = "Contact Us"